IDMNYU/webDev_D_Spring2023/README.md

 #### Research + Resources:
 All materials for this class are open source + can be accessed via this repository and the wiki.
 Regular updates to the class repo will contain links to starter code gone over during class as well as links to further technical reading.
 Pick and choose what is of most interest to you - the repo is a jumping off point for your own research + you can always return back to a week to catch up on missed material.
 Additionally, students will be responsible for citing + discussing their research methods and discoveries with the class.

 * For the majority of the semester students are required to use a grainular tool kit outlined in class.
-This means no libraries and leaning on documentation rather than existing code or stack overflow.
+This means leaning on documentation rather than pre-existing code or libraries.

 * Required Text:
 The web is a vast trove of thirty plus years worth of folks thinking they have the answer to yr coding questions.
 Do not belive everyone you read, nor trust that a code snippet is the be-all solution to yr project.
-For that reason [Mozilla Developer Network](https://developer.mozilla.org/en-US/) is the "textbook" for this class and should be your primary resource.
+For that reason **[Mozilla Developer Network](https://developer.mozilla.org/en-US/) is the "textbook" for this class and should be your primary resource**.

 * Open Source vs. Plagerism:
 Plagerism is strictly forbidden.
 If you intend to implement some one else's code you must **cite your sources**.
 That said, much of learning web dev from the grainular level is how you use the tools to put your puzzle together.
 This means what you chose to build a project about or for (the word content) become integral to its originality and your technical development.
 We'll discuss this more throughout the semester.